 Every baby’s DNA ‘to be screened’ on the NHS in bid to detect and prevent disease

-The investment in genomics is expected to support the Government’s 10-year plan for the NHS
+The investment is expected to support the government’s 10-year plan for the NHS

 All babies could have their DNA mapped to test for future illnesses under a plan unveiled by the government, it has been reported.

-Labour is set to pour £650 million into DNA technology in an effort to treat serious illnesses before they become a problem.
+Labour is set to pour £650m into DNA technology in an effort to treat serious illnesses before they become a problem.

 In comments first reported in the Daily Telegraph, health secretary Wes Streeting said new technology in areas such as genomics would help “leapfrog” illnesses.

-The outlet says, within a decade, every baby will undergo whole genome sequencing as part of the drive.
+The outlet says that within a decade every baby will undergo whole genome sequencing as part of the drive.

 Mr Streeting said: “The revolution in medical science means that we can transform the NHS over the coming decade, from a service which diagnoses and treats ill health to one that predicts and prevents it.